Economy & Markets

 The IMF identifies which jobs could potentially be displaced by AI.5 We assume that half of the vulnerable jobs in the United States will be automated away over the next 20 years.
 The cumulative productivity gain would be about 17.5% or $7 trillion beyond the current Congressional Budget Office projection for GDP.6

-It's important to remember that technological innovation boosts overall economic productivity only when it changes the amount of labor and capital needed to create a given service or product in the economy.
+It's important to remember that technological innovation tends to boost overall economic productivity only when it changes the amount of labor and capital needed to create a given service or product in the economy.
 So, for example, Uber did not change the labor-capital inputs (still one driver, one car).
-But driverless cars, if they eventually appear on our roads, would.
+But driverless cars, if they eventually appear on our roads, could.

 What jobs could be most at risk of AI displacement?
 Not surprisingly, white-collar professional service jobs such as budget analysis and technical writing look more vulnerable than child care work or pipelaying.7